Melgund Recreation, Arts and Culture

 Wabigoon Lake Ojibway Nation (WLON) are willing and informed hosts for the DGR project.

-The Project will have an impact on traditional land and resource use through changes in access and risk perception.
+The Project will have significant impacts on traditional land and resource use.

-The NWMO will seek Free, Prior, and Informed Consent (FPIC) before proceeding.
+NWMO commits to seeking Free, Prior, and Informed Consent (FPIC) before proceeding.

 Underlying Assumptions